charliegil/Rasterizer/README.md

-# COMP 557 Assignments

-This repository contains my work for COMP 557 assignments, exploring core computer graphics techniques like rasterization, rotation interpolation, shading, and mesh subdivision.
-Below is an overview of each assignment, complete with videos and images showcasing the results.

----

 ## 1. Rasterizer

 In this assignment, I implemented a simple rasterizer in Python.
 The rasterizer processes 2D images by converting geometric descriptions of shapes into pixel data, simulating the basic steps of rendering.